-Going on a travel photographer tour can be a spectacular adventure: You’re exploring a bucket list destination, making new friends who have a shared interest, and improving your skills as a photographer with the help of a talented professional.
+Photography trips can be a spectacular adventure: You explore bucket list destinations, make new friends who have a shared interest, and improve your skills under the guidance of very talented (sometimes famous) photographic professionals.

-But with the myriad of organizations offering excursions of all kinds, it can be a challenge to find the right tour to fit your needs.
-To make sure you get the most of your journey, keep these seven questions in mind when weighing your options.
+But with so many organizations offering excursions of all kinds, it can be a challenge to find the best photography trip to meet your needs To make sure you get the most of your journey and investment, keep these seven questions in mind when weighing your options.

-Do I want a photo tour or a workshop?
+1. Do I want a photo trip or a workshop?

-The photos of the trip’s host photographer should inspire and motivate you.
-Make sure to look at the photo-tour company’s online photo gallery from previous trips to your destination.
+The body of work from the trip’s host photographer should inspire and motivate you.

 If you’re enjoying this post, you may also like..